nsaphra/nsaphra.github.io/content/_index.md

         text: Download CV
         url: uploads/academic_cv.pdf
   - block: markdown
+    id: research
     content:
-      title: 'Contacting me'
-      subtitle: 'Read before emailing me or I may ignore your message'
-      text: |-
-        You do not need to email me to apply to my lab.
-If you want to cold email me anyway, please follow these steps to ensure I read it:
-        - Include the word “cuttlefish” in the subject line.
-(It doesn’t need context.)
-        - Open your email by discussing a detail from one of my papers and explaining why you found it interesting.
-The detail must not be described in the paper’s abstract.

-        If I receive a cold email asking about opportunities at my lab which does not follow the above directions, I won't read it.
-I do still welcome any specific connections and questions about my research, though I may direct you towards my coauthors who did the real work related to your inquiry.

-        I welcome any messages from fellow disabled researchers looking to connect—I have [direct personal experience in this arena](post/hands/).
-    design:
-      columns: '1'
-  - block: markdown
-    content:
       title: 'My Research'
       subtitle: ''
       text: |-
-        My core agenda focuses on a single goal: to completely and comprehensively understand language model training.
+        I want to completely and comprehensively understand language model training.
 This objective combines linguistics, optimization, learning dynamics, science of deep learning, interpretability,  and behavioral analysis.
 Recently, I have begun using similar approaches to study scientific discovery models and enhance broader scientific understanding.

+        My top three current research goals are:
+        - Leveraging training trajectories and variation between runs to identify what concepts are significant and distinct to a model and how they relate.
+        - Predicting model behavior by holistically understanding models on a computational and algorithmic level.
+        - Expanding human understanding of the world by studying how models learn to simulate it.
+To achieve this interdisciplinary objective, my current collaborations aim to deeply understand fish, stars, and weather as well as language.

         My current publication list is available on my [Google Scholar](https://scholar.google.com/citations?user=TPhVfX8AAAAJ&hl=en).
     design: